g-testo/pluralsight-test-teach/polyas-problem-solving-techniques/readme.md

 <details>
     <summary>Why is learning problem solving techniques important?</summary> <br />

 - Your mind can go blank when put on the spot to solve a problem.
-An exmaple would be during an interview.
+An example would be during an interview.
 This will give you an instinctual fallback under pressure.

 - Some difficult problems can be intimidating and you wouldn't even know where to start.
-This is great starting point for any problem.
+This is a great starting point for any problem.

 </details>